Purple Hearts (2022 film): Plot

-The song goes viral.
-Luke asks Cassie if he is her muse, and Cassie concedes he may be.
-One night while performing, she receives a call that Luke has been severely injured after an IED went off and will be sent back.
-Cassie tries to contact Luke's brother but accidentally contacts their father, angering Luke, as his father is a retired MP marine officer who would turn them in.
-Afterwards, it is revealed Frankie was killed in action.
-At his funeral, she gives Riley the ring she promised to keep safe for him.
+The song goes viral, and Cassie admits Luke might be her muse.
+Later, she learns that Luke has been severely injured by an IED explosion and is returning to recover.
+Cassie accidentally contacts Luke's father instead of his brother, angering Luke, as the retired MP would report them if he knew.

+Frankie was killed in action, and at his funeral, Cassie gives Riley the ring.

-Luke, now a wheelchair user, moves into Cassie's apartment after being discharged from the hospital.
-Luke makes a wedding ring out of his dog tag chain for Cassie and they re-decorate their house to showcase their marriage for his father, who picks him up for physical therapy.
-Cassie adopts Peaches, a golden retriever, as an emotional support animal to aid in Luke's recovery.
-Luke's rehab and their cohabitation inspire Cassie to write another song, "I Hate the Way," which she performs fabulously at Whisky a GoGo and captures the attention of record companies.
+Luke moves into Cassie's apartment after his hospital discharge.
+He makes a wedding ring out of his dog tag chain for Cassie and they re-decorate her apartment to showcase their marriage for his father, who takes him to physical therapy.

+Cassie adopts golden retriever Peaches, to aid in Luke's recovery.
+His rehab and their cohabitation inspire Cassie's "I Hate the Way," which she performs at the Whisky a Go Go, capturing the attention of record companies.

-Still seeking his money, Johnno breaks Cassie's mother's window and threatens Luke.
-That night, Cassie's sugar level drops, sending her into shock.
-Luke helps her recover and they share a kiss.
-The next day, Luke beats Johnno up, gives him money and tells him to stay away.
+Still seeking his money, Johnno breaks into Cassie's mother's house to threaten Luke.
+That night, Cassie goes into shock as her sugar level drops.
+Luke helps her recover and they kiss.
+The next day, Luke beats Johnno up, pays him off and tells him to stay away.
 Instead, Johnno informs Cassie's mother about Luke's past.

-When Cassie confronts Luke, he reveals he had stolen his father's car to sell but crashed it instead, forcing him to borrow money from Johnno to pay him back.
-Cassie asks for a divorce and demands that he leave her apartment by the next day.
-When Luke returns home from a run, he is detained by the MPs, who were informed by Johnno of their fraudulent marriage.
-Luke's father calls Cassie to tell her of the charges and the impending trial.
+When Cassie confronts Luke, he confesses he had stolen his father's car to sell but crashed it, so he borrowed money from Johnno to pay his dad back.
+She demands a divorce and that he leave her apartment by the next day.
+When Luke returns home from a run, the MPs detain him, as Johnno reported their fraudulent marriage.
+Luke's father calls Cassie about the charges and the impending court-martial.

-At his trial, Luke pleads guilty, taking full responsibility and says that Cassie was unaware she violated military law.
-Luke is sentenced to six months in the brig after which he will receive a Bad Conduct Discharge.
+Luke pleads guilty, taking full responsibility and insisting Cassie was unaware she violated U.S. military law to shield her from criminal charges.
+He is sentenced to six months in the brig after which he will receive a Bad Conduct Discharge.

 Cassie's band is signed to a label and are opening for Florence and the Machine at the Hollywood Bowl.
-During the show, on the same day that Luke is to be jailed, Cassie sings her newest Luke-inspired song, "I Didn't Know," which she apparently wrote while waiting for Luke's trial.
-After the show, she rushes to confess her love for Luke before he is sent off.
-Luke gives her his wedding ring and tells her "it's real now."
+She sings her newest Luke-inspired song, "I Didn't Know," which she wrote while awaiting Luke's trial.
+Then she rushes to confess her love for Luke before he is imprisoned.
+He gives her his wedding ring and tells her "It's real now."

-As the credits play out, six months later, Luke and Cassie are a happily married couple at the beach where they're enjoying a picnic with Peaches.
+As the credits roll, six months later Luke is released from prison, Luke and Cassie are a happily married couple at the beach where they are enjoying a picnic with Peaches.